Charles F. Herreshoff: Family

 His first marriage was a double-ring event.
 Elizabeth's sister, Minnie Isabelle McCormick (1878–1962), in the same ceremony in Helensburgh at St Michael and All Angels' Church (de) (Scottish Episcopal), married Henry Miller Gleason (1876–1965), a 1902 graduate of the United States Naval Academy who went on to become a naval ship builder.
 McCormick remarried – on November 6, 1912, on Mare Island in Vallejo, California – to Lloyd Stowell Shapley (1875–1959).

 Herreshoff, from his marriage to McCormick, was the biological the father of Lieutenant General Alan Shapley (né Alan Herreshoff; 1903–1973), late of the U.S. Marine Corps, who survived the sinking of the USS Arizona in the attack on Pearl Harbor.
-Charles Herreshof's father, James Brown F. Herreshoff, was an American inventor and chemist.
+Charles Herreshoff's father, James Brown F. Herreshoff, was an American inventor and chemist.
 His uncle, Nathanael Greene Herreshoff (1848–1938), was an American naval architect and yacht design innovator.
 His cousin, L. Francis Herreshoff (1890–1972) (Nathanael's son), was a boat designer, naval architect, editor, and author of books and magazine articles.
 His cousin, Fred Herreshoff (1888–1920), was a national class amateur golfer.

 One of Herreshoff's great-great grandfathers, John Brown I (1736–1803) was an American merchant, enslaver, statesman from Providence, Rhode Island and – with his brothers, Nicholas (1729–1791), Joseph (1733–1785), and Moses Brown (1738–1836), an abolitionist – was instrumental in founding Brown University.